Let the Light Shine In

-The older wizard's shoulders slackened and he breathed a sigh of relief.
+The older wizard's shoulders slackened, and he breathed a sigh of relief.
 "Oh.
 Thank you.
 Thank you very much."

 James smiled halfheartedly.
 "And I wasn't thinking any of those things about you, just so you know."

-"There's been too much running through my brain to pinpoint any one thing," he replied, running a hand through his hair.
+"There's been too much running through my brain to pinpoint any one thing," James replied, running a hand through his hair.
 He locked eyes with the teacher.
 "But would it help if I made some statements?"

 "State away," Justin said as he disappeared into his room to gather his garments.
 James had to follow him.

 "Hannah was right to warn you.
 I can tell by watching you that I make you antsy…and I imagine you probably did talk often about our time together.
 But you spend a lot of time with me; that's to be expected."
 He held up a hand when it appeared Justin wanted to interrupt.
 "Mates know each other well, Justin."